belovedpearl/Historic_Center_Quiz_PP2/README.md

 ---

-I have designed the site to be easily accessible  with links thats connect different pages together in order to prompt decision making and to allow for ease of access to information required by its users.
+Logo opens up to the opening page.
+Buttons are used to move across different section of the page.

 * Services section